tiffany-simionescu/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+          - Relational Databases are essentially the software, while SQL is the language used to interact with the system.
+The way we've been interacting with Relational Databases is through a library called knex.js, which uses SQL-like commands in a Javascript way.

 - [ ] Why do tables need a `primary key`?

+          - Primary keys are unique identifiers.
+These help with searching through databases for a particular piece of data that may be needed.

 - [ ] What is the name given to a table column that references the primary key on another table.

+          - Foreign Key references the primary key of another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+          - You would need an intermediary table that holds foreign keys that references the primary keys on the related tables.

 ## Minimum Viable Product